Kevinolm10/BlackJack-Showdown/README.md

 ### Returning Visitor:

-* Being a Returning Visitor, I want the user to be able to go back to the 3 core videos to learn.
+* Being a Returning Visitor,
-* Being a Returning Visitor, i want the user to sign up to the form when they feel like they have mastered the 3 movements and want more.
+* Being a Returning Visitor,

 ### Frequent Visitor:

-* Being a Frequent User, the site is supposed to make the user feel like they are getting somewhere with learning the movements.
+* Being a Frequent User,
-* Being a Frequent User, the site is supposed to finally make the user sign up and start the real program.
+* Being a Frequent User,
 ## Features:

-### The navigation bar
+### Header

-#### Nav
+#### Game information box

-   - All the three pages includes our logo at the top left.
+   - The landing page includes a vibrant red background with the title BlackJack Showdown.
-   - An interactive navbar that makes it easy for the user to go to the section they want.
+   - Under t
    - It includes background color of white when hovered over for the user to actively see where they are.
    - Included in the nav bar is the following:
    * HOME - Directs the user to the homepage where they can read the purpose of the website.